-- while there is a vacancy for the role of Chairperson. - 11 In the absence of proof to the contrary, a Deputy Chairperson acting as Chairperson is presumed to have the authority to do so. - ltem 12 A Deputy Chairperson continues to hold his or her position so long as he or she continues to be a member of the CDA or until the election of his or her successor, or until the close of the 2017/2020 triennium. - 13 In accordance with voting procedures the CDA is called on to elect members to the position of Chairperson and, if it chooses to do so, to appoint a Deputy Chairperson.
+- In the absence of proof to the contrary, a Deputy Chairperson acting as Chairperson is presumed to have the authority to do so. - A Deputy Chairperson continues to hold his or her position so long as he or she continues to be a member of the CDA or until the election of his or her successor, or until the close of the 2017/2020 triennium. - In accordance with voting procedures the CDA is called on to elect members to the position of Chairperson and, if it chooses to do so, to appoint a Deputy Chairperson.

-- Receives the report titled "Election of Chair and Deputy Chair" dated 3 May a) 2017. - Elects a Member to be Chair of the Subcommittee for the 2017/2020 Triennium. b) - c) Elects a Member to be Deputy Chair of the Subcommittee for the 2017/2020 Triennium.
+- a) Receives the report titled "Election of Chair and Deputy Chair" dated 3 April 2017. - b) Elects a Member to be Chair of the Subcommittee for the 2017/2020 Triennium. - c) Elects a Member to be Deputy Chair of the Subcommittee for the 2017/2020 Triennium.